CD/Vinyl Replication & Duplication

-LnL Recording is an authorized studio partner with Disc Makers - one of the top CD replication/duplication companies in the industry.
-If you ask me where to go to get your CD pressed and duplicated, I would recommend Disc Makers.
+LnL Recording is an authorized studio partner with Disc Makers - they are one of the top replication/duplication companies in the industry.
+If you ask me where to go to get your CD or vinyl record pressed and duplicated, I would recommend Disc Makers.

 Click here for Disk Makers on-line quotation and ordering service.
 You can pick and choose the options you want and get an immediate quotation including shipping costs.
 The entire order can be done through their on-line system.
 They offer various turn-around times (including 24 hour turn).